IPCrypt Encryption Modes

 32-byte output

-Feature Deterministic Non-Deterministic (ND) Extended ND (NDX)
+Feature Deterministic Prefix-Preserving (PFX) Non-Deterministic (ND) Extended ND (NDX)

 Format Preservation